mpechner/online_geiger/README.md

 The calls for the TCP class takes bytes, not strings.
 So b"foo" or FOVAR.encode('utf-8') is your friend.

-## Current State as of now ad future plans
+## Current State as of now and future plans
 Since I do not have the board soldered yet, there is not imput.
 Send.py just sends a fixed set of packets.
 Will eventually be a cron job reading the board and sending the packets.